 When tragedy strikes, many of us turn to music; I am no exception.
 Yvonne Howard, one of our most distinguished singers (who sings the role of another tortured mother in L’arlesiana this season), sang ‘Beim Schlafengehen’ from Strauss’s Four Last Songs at my mother’s funeral.
 This in turn meant that our first Strauss opera in 2018 had added significance for me.
 My brother’s funeral was the second time we had appropriated Will Todd’s beautiful arrangement of Amazing Grace as a memorial.
 We have used it since, too, in private memory of Debbie when, on an afternoon of abysmal grief, and with her mother in attendance, 60 singers stood on the walkway and delivered the hymn with many friends, volunteers and staff gathered to hear them.
 Will himself accompanied the chorus, and in 2018, for the Hope for Grenfell Memorial Gala, he added an orchestral arrangement as a company of astonishingly accomplished singers provided seven minutes of music that few will forget.
 These are not just maudlin personal recollections; they are real company achievements, and illustrate the way in which our personal and professional lives are interwoven.

 What do the next ten years hold for Opera Holland Park?
-A new temporary theatre is a pressing ambition; one that harnesses the beauty of our environment while keeping at bay some of its less appealing characteristics, providing a space fit for the lyric work we create, as well as increased accessibility.
+A new temporary theatre perhaps; one that harnesses the beauty of our environment, providing a space fit for the lyric work we create, as well as increased accessibility.
 Ensuring financial sustainability is a primary aim, and our growing army of supporters are with us in the vanguard.
 Building on the international reputation of the company and our burgeoning stable of co-productions is central to our plans, as is the further development of our award-winning Inspire programme.

 Yet it is where we go with our work on stage that will determine what we will become in the future.
 Our Italian thread will continue.
 We will always reach out to more challenging operas while paying due respect to the classic repertoire our audiences love.
 Above all, I believe we need to create a company structure that will enable my name to be erased from the checklist of factors that apparently ‘ensure’ success.
-The company is Opera Holland Park, and imbuing it with powerful principles, practices and beliefs will guarantee that when I am happily whittling wood in a cabin on a Caribbean beach, drinking rum, someone back in Kensington will be carrying the company forward in precisely the way we intended it, and that it will still be the festival you know and love.
+The company is Opera Holland Park, and imbuing it with powerful principles, practices and beliefs will guarantee that when I am happily whittling wood in a cabin on a Caribbean beach, drinking rum, the Opera Holland Park team will be carrying the company forward in precisely the way we intended it, and that it will still be the festival you know and love.